 Posted by Pat Yarbrough - March 28, 2010 at 7:09 pm

-Categories: Beef, Casein-free, Dairy-free, Egg-free, Frugal, Lactose-Free, Lunch Menu, Mexican, Nut-free, Quick and Easy, Soups, Wheat-free Tags: celiac, gfree, gluten intolerance, gluten sensitivity, Gluten-Free, gluten-free chili, gluten-free chili and beans, gluten-free diet, gluten-free ground beef recipe, gluten-free recipe, gluten-free recipes, Wheat-free
+Categories: 30 Minute Meals - Quick and Easy, Beef, Casein-free, Dairy-free, Egg-free, Frugal, Gluten-Free, Lactose-Free, Lunch Menu, Mexican, Nut-free, Refined Sugar-free, Soups, Top 8 Allergen-Free, Wheat-free Tags: gluten-free chili, gluten-free chili and beans, gluten-free diet, gluten-free ground beef recipe, gluten-free recipe, gluten-free recipes, Wheat-free

 Trying to pack a lunch is hard enough as it is, but making it gluten-free is even harder.
 When my hubby and I take a trip together, I’ll often pack a lunch since that’s usually more dependable than hoping to find something gluten-free for me “on the road.”
 (That most likely means I’ll be having something like a bag of tortilla chips and a bag of peanuts from the vending machine.)
 Let me tell you that I’m not satisfied by that while smelling my husband’s hamburger and fries!
 I’ve learned that when I do fix myself a lunch, I’d better fix double, though, because I’ll end up sharing it with that same guy who’d otherwise be ordering a full […]